AdyGCode/SaaS-FED-Notes/session-08/S08-Vanilla-PHP-MVC-Pt-06 1.md

 As usual you are charged with adding the relevant DocBlocks to the methods and updating the class DocBlock.

+# Home Page

+We are now at the point of creating a home page for the application.

+It must be noted that te home page we are creating will rely on

 ## The Home Controller & View

 Before we start on the User and Product feature, we will add our home route, home controller and view.

-In fact this home page will be a very simple page at this point as we will not enhance it until we have our users and products features completed for this example/template application.

-As a result the home page will not show any content, as per the template.

 ### Home Route